Glossary

 Automatically scanning live conversations or posts for policy violations, then alerting your compliance team the second something risky appears to turn reaction to immediate intervention.

 A FINRA-licensed supervisor (usually Series 24) who must review and approve communications, trading, operational, and sales activity; the person legally accountable for the firm’s compliance in those areas.
-To learn about the activites permitted by registrered principals, you can view them on FINRA.
+To learn about the activites permitted by registered principals, you can view them on FINRA.

 FINRA-licensed individuals (often Series 7 or 63) who are authorized to solicit and sell securities to clients.
 Any communication they send, be it emails, social posts, or even WhatsApp messages, fall under FINRA’s review and archiving rules.